Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 2d.
 Write the code for calculating the second order coincicent counting \(g^2\)(\(\tau\)) for the side peak.
 Plot the result.

-2e: In the case of the perpendicular polarisation what should \(g^2_{\perp}(0)\) be?
+2e: In the case where the photons have perpendicular polarisations, what should \(g^2_{\perp}(0)\) be?

 To quantify the quality of the photon interference, we can define the visibility: